 - Where can I buy my books for class?

-- You will receive your syllabus and book list from your professor on the first day of class.
+- You will receive your syllabus and book list from your professor on the first day of class or on the course website when you activate your UCINetID and UCI Gmail Account.
 You can visit the The Hill (UCI's bookstore) to purchase your books.
 If you prefer to borrow your books, you may visit the UCI libraries' website to see if your course books are available at one of UCI's libraries or are on Course Reserves.
 Also, you have the option of purchasing your books online and having them shipped to you in your dormitories after you have received your book list.
 Keep in mind the shipping times.
 You have the option of selling your books back to The Hill (UCI's bookstore) at the end of the session at the "Buyback" tents to receive a portion of your money back.

 - What is a UCInetID?

 - The UCInetID is your electronic identification to all UCI services online including email and all other campus web services such as the library.
 After you obtain your student ID number, you need to activate your UCInetID in order to access your UCI Gmail account.
 Professors and staff often use your UCI Gmail address to contact you.
 You will also need UCInetID to access EEE (Electronic Educational Environment but often referred to as "Triple E") where you can check your grades, submit assignments and see your class materials.

 - How do I activate my UCInetID?